How to Get Through a Panic Attack

 Recovery is how we integrate the intense experience into our psyche and soul so that we can complete the cycle and, if we must return to that same intense experience via a panic attack, do so with less severity and frequency.
 There is an idea the Buddhists call ‘inherent goodness’.
 It is the belief that we are born whole and good, and it is the cruelty of life that breaks our heart into cruel pieces.
 I don’t know about you, but panic attacks leave me feeling shattered.
 Honoring recovery with gentleness and space feels like repairing myself with gold, and remembering my inherent goodness.

-Recovery (for me) can take anywhere from three days to three months and has three distinct phases: returning to the body, heart, and soul.
+Recovery (for me) can take anywhere from three days to three months and has three distinct steps: returning to the body, heart, and soul.

 Returning to the body is, primarily, about soothing the body.
 I often shake uncontrollably at this point, even if it is warm outside, so wrapping myself tightly in soft blankets or cozy clothes, taking a warm bath, or drinking hot tea (actions that I associate with comfort and safety) can help.